lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 transform_width
 ~~~~~~~~~~~~~~~

-Make the object wider on both sides with this value.
+Make Widget wider on both sides with this value.
 Pixel and percentage (with `lv_pct(x)`) values can be used.
-Percentage values are relative to the object's width.
+Percentage values are relative to Widget's width.

 .. raw:: html